TechGlider/tg-site-hugo/archetypes/review.md

 - []()
 - []()

-## Novel Idea
-Describe in a sentence or two the new ideas presented in the paper

-## Main Result(s)
+## Novel Idea / Main Result(s)
-Describe in a sentence or two the main results obtained in the paper
+Describe in a sentence or two the new ideas presented / main results obtained in the paper

 ## Impact
 What is the importance of these results.
 What impact might they have on theory or practice of Computer Systems